Typescript sdk

 • All TypeScript files within each project directory

-• Categorizes files by type (graphs, agents, tools, data components)
+• Categorizes files by type (agents, Sub Agents, tools, data components)

 • Resolves dependencies and relationships within each project